alvinwan/computer-graphics-from-scratch-cpp/README.md

 # "Computer Graphics from Scratch" in C++
+Standalone C++ implementation of raycasting and rasterization, without external libraries or frameworks.
-C++ implementation of demos from "Computer Graphics from Scratch".
+- The demos come from "Computer Graphics from Scratch" ([book](https://gabrielgambetta.com/computer-graphics-from-scratch/)), which provides [Javascript demos](https://github.com/ggambetta/computer-graphics-from-scratch).

-Additionally implements features from "Extending the Raytracer", which didn't previously have implementations.
+- Additionally implements features from "Extending the Raytracer" that weren't implemented in the original source code.

 ## Raycaster Demos

-> The C++ demos are written in FP32, as opposed to the original Javascript demos that use FP64 by default.
+These demos are all written in FP32, as opposed to the original Javascript demos that use FP64 by default.
 This results in [shadow acne](https://imgur.com/a/ycB69zX) in all raycasting demos after Raycaster 04.
 To fix this, I added an epsilon reflection ray bias (e.g., start the reflection ray at an epsilon offset along the surface normal).
 The previews below include this fix.

 | [Raytracer 01 - Basic](https://github.com/alvinwan/computer-graphics-from-scratch-cpp/blob/main/raytracer-01-basic.cpp) | [Raytracer 02 - Diffuse](https://github.com/alvinwan/computer-graphics-from-scratch-cpp/blob/main/raytracer-02-diffuse.cpp) | [Raytracer 03 - Specular](https://github.com/alvinwan/computer-graphics-from-scratch-cpp/blob/main/raytracer-03-specular.cpp) |
 |---|---|---|